San Benito High School (Texas)

 San Benito High School is a public high school located in the city of San Benito, Texas, United States.
 It is classified as a 6A school by the UIL.
 It is a part of the San Benito Consolidated Independent School District located in southwestern Cameron County.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024–2025 school year, the school was given a "D" by the Texas Education Agency.

 Athletics

 The San Benito Greyhounds compete in these sports: